tiernano/www.geekphotographer.com/_posts/2007-06-21-lots-of-new-hp-point-and-shoot-cameras.md

 categories:
   - Uncategorized
 ---
 All budget ones.
 Right, usually i would perfer posting about higher end point and shoot cameras, and nice SLRs, but, [Engadget has a list of 9 HP budget][1] cameras just released.
 Now, why would i be interested, when i have a grand worth of SLR and Glass in the house?
 Well, you cant really bring them to the Pub, or a birthday party with Drink and drunken people, especially if you will be drinking too.
-These are the kind of cameras which you dont mind accidentally dropping&#8230; So, check them out. cheapest is $80, most expencive is about $300.
+These are the kind of cameras which you dont mind accidentally dropping.
+So, check them out. cheapest is $80, most expencive is about $300.

  [1]: http://www.engadget.com/2007/06/21/hp-unveils-nine-new-budget-friendly-photosmart-cameras/